Engee documentation

 Details

-The input signal level scaling factor for the saleh model, set as a non-negative real number.
+The zoom level of the input signal for the saleh model is set as a non-negative real number.

 Dependencies